 Certain building uses are not permitted without Planning and Zoning and City Council approval.

-Alcohol beverage sales/service, restaurants with outside dining or drive through, outside storage, automotive repair, outside sales, retail sales of secondhand goods, outdoor speakers, call centers, wineries/wine tasting.
+Common Conditional/Special Uses: Anything having unusual site development features or unique operating characteristics requiring special consideration so that they may be located, designed, and operated compatibly with uses on surrounding properties and within the city at large.
+Alcohol beverage sales/service, restaurants with outside dining or drive through, outside storage, automotive repair, outside sales, retail sales of secondhand goods, outdoor speakers, call centers, wineries/wine tasting, .

 If the property has not previously received a Conditional Use Permit, and you are anticipating one of these uses, please be aware that the Conditional Use process requires extensive plans and must go through the public hearing process (this process is typically 45 days or longer).

 If you are contemplating one of these uses, or if you are planning to use the building in any manner in which it was not previously used (i.e. – warehouse to retail) please contact the Building Services Department.

 Homeowners considering a remodel for their home, or adding other improvements such as decks, roofs, a garage, or retaining walls, often have questions about building permits.